 So they decided to make a report against him.
-So when he’s come for filling in the e-PAS, they ma-, he made the recommendation that this is, they’re not supposed – I mean, they’re underperforming.
+So when he’s come for filling in the ePAS, they ma-, he made the recommendation that this is, they’re not supposed – I mean, they’re underperforming.
 So he put all, he put all his inputs there, de-, di-, downgrading them.
 So in fact there’s a portion where the, a, a staff member can say something about the supervision received and even the comment he has to make against the program manager.

 So they made also the nasty comment against the program manager.
-So now what happened is the first reporting officer refused to sign the e-PAS.
+So now what happened is the first reporting officer refused to sign that e-PAS.
 The second reporting officer decided to sign that e-PAS.
 Now because the first reporting officer refused to sign, so there is a dispute already.
 So the second reporting officer was supposed to come in to try to harmonize them.

 So they agreed that what they can do is to ask the New York to roll back the system, I mean the e-PAS, so that they can harmonize themselves.
 They tried to make a request to New York but what came out of New York they say, “We cannot roll back because the case is, this one has been finalized.”
 But still the program manager said that he cannot sign.

 So the only option they said they should start a fresh e-PAS.
-So now that fresh e-PAS is not going to be objective, it’s distorted already because (____) it will not reflect the, what happened exactly because they want to, just want to balance them that this is what happened.
+So now that fresh e-PAS is not going to be objective, it’s distorted already because exactly, it will not reflect the, what happened exactly because they want to, just want to balance them that this is what happened.
 So they don’t want to, they want to go against what happened exactly to create something which is, which is not the actual.